Fictional Cities

 Geography & Topography

-Often fictional cities are placed amidst or adjacent to interesting terrain features.
+Cities develop in areas of high trade and where the population can be protected from dangers.
+Cities are often located along trade routes, on the coast or on rivers.
+Fictional cities are frequently placed amidst or adjacent to interesting terrain features.
 They may exist within an impact crater, at the edge of a bottomless pit, or completely underground.
 This gives rise to unique cities and settlements like mesa cities, or cliffside cities.
 Worldbuilders looking for more realistic surroundings should also consider the local geography and topography.
 A simple element like a river, coast, or nearby mountain range can help give a city character and a unique feel.
+Local resources (fertile lands for crops, mountain ore, or forests full of wood) can also allow for growth of a population.

 Layout